VCCE/VCC/docs/UserGuide.md

 - Improved PMODE artifact color scheme, - Peter Westburg

-- Added "\*.ccc" to the program pak extensions. -- Bill Pierce.
+- Added "\*.ccc" to the program pak extensions. - Bill Pierce.

-- Completed 6309 opcodes that were missing or incorrect -- Walter Zambotti.
+- Completed 6309 opcodes that were missing or incorrect - Walter Zambotti.

 <div style="page-break-after: always;"></div>
----
 <h2 align="center">Addendum 1 Using wimgtool</h2>

  The *"wimgtool-os9.exe" & "wimgtool-rsdos.exe"* virtual disk utilities
  were derived from the old M.E.S.S. utility "wimgtool.exe".
 Each of these utilities have been modified to serve a specific purpose to work with OS-9 formatted disks and RSDOS formatted disks respectively.
-I wish I could give credit to the individual who modified these utilities, but quite frankly, I cannot remember who it was.
+We are unable credit to the individual who modified these utilities because we don't know who it was.

  Both utilities have the same usage with only minor differences, and those differences will be explained here.
 These utilities differ from